Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Introduction

 To give a comprehensive overview, it is worth mentioning other approaches based on neural networks that can be used to construct surrogate models, such as physics‐informed neural networks \cite{Raissi2019}, the use of graph neural networks to reproduce the solution in parameterized meshes \cite{Franco2023b}, mesh-informed neural networks \cite{Franco2023a}, and latent dynamic networks to directly estimate a quantity of interest from latent dynamics \cite{Regazzoni2024}.
 A particularly active area of research focuses on the approximation of the operators that define the governing differential equations.
 Several well-established architectures fall into this category, such as the DeepONet \cite{Lu2021} and the Fourier neural operator \cite{Li2020b}, wavelet neural operator \cite{Tripura2023} and kernel operator learning \cite{Ziarelli2025}.

-We propose an original method called \textit{Dynamical Reduced Embedding} (DRE) based on an autoencoder approximated by fully connected neural networks to define the dynamics of a low-dimensional ODE, which is subsequently learned from the data.
+We propose the \textit{Dynamical Reduced Embedding} (DRE) method based on an autoencoder approximated by fully connected neural networks to define the dynamics of a low-dimensional ODE, which is subsequently learned from the data.
 Once the model is constructed, it provides an approximation of the solution to the high-dimensional ODE via the efficient solution of a low-dimensional ODE, followed by a reconstruction step to recover the solution in the high-dimensional space.
 Unlike architectures that rely on temporal dependencies and require sequential training (such as backpropagation through time), the use of an autoencoder allows independent processing of each input instance.
 This enables a straightforward parallelization of the training, as there are no temporal causality constraints to enforce \cite{Goodfellow2017}.
-Our work is aligned with that of Farenga et al.~\cite{Farenga2025} in which a high-dimensional ODE is linked to a low-dimensional one.
-The main conceptual difference lies in the constrained dynamics of the low-dimensional ODE, which allows us to establish theoretical results in addition to some practical advantages during training, such as efficient parallelization and increased time resolution.

-The main contributions of this paper are an analysis of the convergence of the reduced-order model and a discussion of the fundamental notions of stability.
-Additionally, this paper contributes to the existing literature by establishing a rigorous mathematical framework for the model order reduction of ODEs using autoencoders.
-We provide practical guidelines for designing autoencoders tailored to the specific structure of the problem.
-The theoretical results are supported by representative numerical experiments.